sitepress/website/pages/prerelease.html.md

 ls -alR build
 ```

-This should compile all of the Sitepress pages and assets you created into the ./build directory.
+This should compile all of the Sitepress pages and assets you created into the `./build` directory.

 ## Known issues

-Sitepress is still very new, despite being built on top of Rails.
-You'll likely run into issues with `sitepress server` and `sitepress compile` where the error messages are either not helpful for blank white screens.
-If you run into that, open an issue at [Github](https://github.com/sitepress/sitepress/issues) for what you'd expect to see for the error.
+Sitepress is still somewhat new.
+You'll likely run into issues with `sitepress server` and `sitepress compile`, and sometimes get error messages that aren't helpful.
+You may even get blank white screens.
+If you run into any problems, open an issue at [Github](https://github.com/sitepress/sitepress/issues).